devlooppear/devlooppear/README.md

-I'm a Full-Stack Web Developer with a strong focus on backend development.
+I'm a Brazilian Full-Stack Web Developer with a strong focus on backend development.
 My core technologies now include Java (Quarkus & SpringBoot), PHP Laravel, Node.js, Python, and SQL.
 I'm passionate about independent projects and have a strong commitment to web development, especially backend, using Java (Quarkus, SpringBoot), PHP Laravel, Node.js, Python, Docker, and SQL.

 ## My Skills